www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

          * [ ] Remove constraint nodes in order to check, what causes the issue.
          * [ ] Implement a faster database implementation, which speed up is based on line based value storage, instead of column based value storage, which in turn can avoid copying values, when lines are transferred from one database to a another one.
-CURRENT
            * [x] Line based value storage -> LineWithValues
            * [x] Column access values via list of lines shared by database to all of its columns.
              Therefore, columns are read only.